Santa Cruz Department: Waters

 Satellite map of lake Uberaba near the Brazilian border.

 Satellite map of lake Concepción in the center of the department.

 The rivers of Santa Cruz are part of any of two basins: the Amazon Basin (north) and the Plate Basin (south).

 The main rivers in the northern basin are river Iténez, making the border with Brazil, Río Grande, river Piraí and river Itonomas.

 In the southern basin, the main rivers are river Paraguay and its tributaries, including river Negro.

 The main lakes are lake Mandioré, Uberaba, lake La Gaiba, Laguna de Marfil, Concepción and lake San Jorge.

 The rivers by length within Santa Cruz:

 8 out of 48 km of the Paraguay not part of the Brazilian border.

 The main lakes by their area within the department:

 Demographics

-The department of Santa Cruz is one of the Bolivian departments with the least indigenous population, and the one with the greatest mestizo and Creole identity.
 The first settlers of Santa Cruz were mainly Spaniards that accompanied Ñuflo de Chávez, as well as Guarani, and some Flemings, Portuguese, Germans and Italians working for the Spanish crown.
 Among the first settlers there were also Sephardic Jews recently converted to Christianity who were persecuted by the Inquisition in Spain.
-Santa Cruz has a multicultural population: 57% are Mestizos with both Indigenous Amazonian and European ascendants, 30% are Natives (Chiquitano, Chane, Ayoreo, as well as Quechua and Aymara internal migrants from other departments.) and 13% are Whites of European descent, of whom about a quarter are so-called "Russian" Mennonites (see Mennonites in Bolivia) of German tradition, language and descent.
+Santa Cruz has a multicultural population: 57% are Mestizos with both Indigenous Amazonian and European ascendants, 30% are Natives (Chiquitano, Chane, Ayoreo, as well as Quechua and Aymara internal migrants from other departments) and 13% are Whites of European descent, of whom about a third are the so-called "Russian" Mennonites (see Mennonites in Bolivia) of German tradition, language and descent.